AI and Anxiety

 When ChatGPT 3 came out, I was initially terrified how it might make my job irrelevant and all creative professions along with it.

-Now I have had time to let that fear simmer a bit, and I have changed my mind.
-These days, when I think about AI, I come to think about how irrelevant it is to the problem I face.
-For the problems I try to solve AI feels at best like a tool that can take care of some chores, and at worst: exploitative and actively harmful.
+Now I have had time to let that fear simmer for a bit, and I have changed my mind.
+These days, when I think about AI, I come to think about how irrelevant it is to the major problems I face.
+For the problems I try to solve, AI feels, at best, like a tool that can take care of some chores, and at worst, exploitative and actively harmful.

-When I find out a picture is AI generated, I cannot help but to feel that it looks cheap.
-It is about as interesting as a stock photo to me, and that makes me think that it will not be replacing art anytime soon.
+When I find out a picture is AI generated, I cannot help but to feel that it is about as interesting as a stock photo to me, and that makes me think that it will not be replacing art anytime soon.

-These days I feel a relief that AI actually does not help me in what I try to achieve, my initial anxiety is gone.
-Instead I feel more pressure to make sure that my projects succeed so I do not end up in an organization where I have to use AI tools.
+These days, I feel a relief that AI actually does not help me in what I try to achieve, my initial anxiety is gone.
+Instead, I feel more pressure to make sure that my projects succeed so I do not end up in an organization where I am forced to use AI tools.

 - Marc